Introduction to Spring Tide

 Tides are the waves that occur through the regular change in the sea level caused by the moon and the sun.
 Tides emerge in the sea and go towards the coastlines.
-At the time of high tide, the sea is closer to the land and at the low tide it is farther away from and more of the beach can be seen.
+At the time of high tide, the sea is closer to the land, and at the low tide, it is farther away from, and more of the beach can be seen.
 It is caused by the gravitational pull of the moon and the sun.
 It happens twice every day.
-Due to the change of the tides, the large quantities of water move towards or away from shore causing tidal currents.
+Due to the change of the tides, large quantities of water move towards or away from shore, causing tidal currents.

 Spring tide is one of the types of it.
 A tide that comes just after a new or full moon when there is a huge difference between high and low water.
 This is popularly known as a "King Tide" which refers to the "springing forth" of the tide during a new and full moon.
 It usually occurs three and four times in the year.
 This tide occurs at a couple of inches to normal spring tides.
 The term spring is derived from the concept of the tide "Springing forth".
 It occurs in the lunar month.